 Blood pressure is the force of blood against the arteries.
-Around 75 million people have hypertension in the US and more people are dying of the hypertension-related cardiovascular disease.
-In the year 2011-2012, about one-third of all individuals between the age range of 20 have high blood pressure assessments and a number of people are under antihypertensive medications.
+Around 75 million people are affected by high blood pressure in the US and more are at risk of dying from related cardiovascular disease.
+In the year 2017-2018, about one-third of all individuals above the age range of 20 have high blood pressure assessments and most are under antihypertensive medications.

 What is Hypertension?

-Acute stress and extreme environment are the main factors for increasing the blood pressure in normal and healthy individuals.
-The increasing rate of the prevailing condition is mostly blamed on the lifestyle and dietary factors such as inactive habits, tobacco, alcohol use and high diet sodium content from processed fatty foods.
+Acute stress and unfavourable environmental factors are the main factors for increasing blood pressure in normal and healthy individuals.
+The increasing rate of the prevailing condition is mostly blamed on the lifestyle and dietary factors such as inactive habits, high diet sodium content from processed fatty foods, tobacco and alcohol use.

 High blood pressure is itself asymptomatic, that means there is no indication or any clear symptoms.
-This is the reason why hypertension is also referred as ‘the silent killer’ since it could cause damage to the Cardiovascular system.
+This is the reason why high blood pressure is also referred to as ‘the silent killer’ since it could cause damage to the Cardiovascular system.

-Hypertension could also create problems in the high blood pressure affected organs.
-Long lasting hypertension could lead to complications by arteriosclerosis, where the production of plaques narrows the blood vessels.
+High blood pressure could also create problems in certain organs.
+A prolonged illness may lead to complications such as arteriosclerosis, where the production of plaques narrows the blood vessels.

 A systolic blood pressure readings of 180 mmHg or above and a diastolic blood pressure readings of 110 mmHg or above could indicate the signs of hypertensive crisis that requires immediate medical attention.

-- Weight loss treatment programs like diet and exercise, as hypertension and obesity are related to each other.
+- Weight loss treatment programs like diet and exercise are recommended as high blood pressure and obesity are related to each other.

 - Having a well-balanced diet including whole grains, fruits, vegetables and low-fat dairy products.

-Hypertension could be easily lowered or controlled by regular exercise, by following a strict low sodium diet and also supplemented with food rich in potassium, calcium, low-fat protein sources, whole grains, plenty of fruits and vegetables.
+Hypertension can turn quite serious if left unchecked.
+However, it could be easily lowered or controlled by regular exercise.
+Following a strict, low sodium diet supplemented with foods rich in potassium and calcium is crucial.
+Eat more low-fat protein sources, whole grains, plenty of fruits and vegetables.

-To know more about Hypertension and suggested remedies along with detailed specification, visit Byju’s.
+To know more about high blood pressure, its causes and suggested remedies along with detailed specification, visit BYJU’S.